behind the seams | our velvet tags + cards

 You've heard us rant + rave about Velvet Raptor before, and it's always for good reason.
-Not only are their products truly special, luxe and gorgeous, but we have been lucky enough to have our tags and cards come from this very line since the inception of our brand.
+This line of luxe wedding paper goods is not only truly special and breathtaking, but the thoughtful process and heirloom quality product resonates deep with us.
+We have been lucky enough to have our garment tags and correspondence cards come from this very studio since the inception of our brand.
+We thought we’d do the liberty of giving a warm introduction!

-Each and every one of our pieces has a velvet linyage label inside.
-We start by backing the blush colored velvet fabric.
-From there, the pieces are all hand cut into sections wide enough for the width of our logo's dye (pictured above) with room for hand-cutting after.
+Each and every one of our linyage pieces is finished with a sewn in blush velvet linyage label.
+The blush colored velvet is backed with interfacing and hand cut into sections wide enough for the width of our logo's dye (pictured above).

 Once the machine has heated up for at least an hour, we place the dye on the hot metal plate, that slides into the top of the machine.
 We then line up the velvet in coordinance with where the dye is, preparing to press.